200566998Shrasthkumar/Exploring-and-Predicting-Rail-Occurrences-in-Canada/README.md

 ## Objectives
 - To perform exploratory data analysis (EDA) on railway safety data.
+- To conduct geospatial mapping to accident hotspots.
-- To identify trends and patterns in railway accidents and incidents.
+- Perform topic modelling to identify and uncover trends and patterns in railway accidents and incidents.
-- To develop predictive models for accident forecasting.
+- To develop predictive models for accident and severity forecasting.
 - To visualize key findings for better understanding and communication.

 ## Dataset